FAQ

 Please feel free to contact us for more details.

-What to expect at my first appointment with my doctor?
+What should I expect at my first appointment with the neurologist?

 Initial consultations take from 45 to 60 minutes, and involve a comprehensive assessment and examination.